intermine/im-docs/docs/embedding/apps-c/publication-search.rst

 Our query will be looking for publications, fetching their bio entities (genes, alleles, proteins etc.) and authors.
 Authors is a separate collection mapped to a publication.

-Then we are using the canMap syntax to define a `client` attribute and a `search` function.
+Then we are using the canMap_ syntax to define a `client` attribute and a `search` function.
 An object can have both attributes and functions defined.

 We took care of initializing the `client` in app index.
 In that step, we were intiializing the imjs_ library to use a specific mine, MouseMine in our case.

 The search function takes two parameters, a symbol and a callback.
 The first is the search symbol coming from `query` module, the second a function that will be called when we have errors or results.
 Hopefully the latter.

-We are then using imjs_ syntax to extend our `query` with a constrains on a bio entity symbol, matching our symbol and returning `tableRows`.
+We are then using imjs_ syntax to extend our `query` with a constraint on a bio entity symbol, matching our symbol and returning `tableRows`.

 The `remap` function is just formatting the results into a format that is useful to us.
 In our case we want to have the following data structure which is conducive to being traversed in a Mustache_ template: